Santa Clarita, California: Climate

-with hot, dry, sunny summers and mild, occasionally rainy winters.
+with hot, dry, sunny summers and cool, rainy winters.
 Due to its close proximity to the Mojave Desert (High Desert) and Pacific Ocean, and the city's wide range of elevations, varying micro-climates are common.
 There is a large diurnal temperature variation, especially in the summer.

 During the summer (late June through mid-September) high temperatures average 90–95 F, commonly reaching 110 F or higher during heat waves.
 Rain is very rare.
 Due to the aridity, summer temperatures cool down significantly at night.
 Summer and fall carry significant wildfire risk due to the presence of dry brush.
 The hottest temperature recorded in the city is 118 F on July 5, 2024.

-During winter, temperatures are mild.
+During winter, temperatures are mild to cool.
 In most winters, there are a few days with highs above 80 F and a few days that stay below 50 F. Temperatures rarely fall below freezing.
 Rain falls primarily from December through March.
 Snowfall is very rare; the most recent snow was a light dusting in February 2023.
 Santa Clarita lies within USDA plant hardiness zone 10a, except for the far eastern part of the city, which is in zone 9b.

 In Santa Clarita, the sun is above the horizon for 9 hours, 51 minutes on the winter solstice (December 20–22) and 14 hours, 28 minutes on the summer solstice (June 20–22).